hogetaro/SquidAdBlockSettings/README.md

 My Squid Ad Block Settings.
 Call it `Pathological Electric Rubbish Filter`.

-- removes awesome ads from your online experience
+- removes aweful ads from your online experience
 - especially that narrows your iphone display
+- especially ads from suckerfish ad-firms those produce no value to the world

 ## Wachet auf, ruft uns die Stimme
 It also blocks tracking codes, that exposes your online activity to the world. facebook? , twitter?
-`When something online is free, you are not the customer, you are the product being sold!` Open Your Eyes!
+'When something online is free, you are not the customer, you are the product being sold!'

+Open Your Eyes!

 ## To include into your squid